Crystal gravity: Introduction and overview.

-It is in a way a remarkable historical accident that this was not realized in the early days of Einstein theory.
-In fact, the crucial machinery was available to Einstein and contemporaries.
+Given this caveat, how to understand the analogy with the Higgs physics of Yang-Mills theories?
 To recognize the Higgs mechanism one needs next to the "gauge theory" (GR) an effective theory describing the consequences of the spontaneous breaking of the symmetry by matter: the "Josephson" or ("Stueckelberg") action descending from the neutral (ungauged) system.
-As a triumph of 19-th century physics for solids such a theory was lying on the shelf in the form of the theory of elasticity.
-Einstein was surely aware of it as testified by his metaphorical reference to elasticity, referring to space time as a "fabric".
-One benefit of the story we have to tell is that the shortcomings of this metaphor will become crystal clear.
+As a triumph of 19-th century physics for solids such a theory is lying on the shelf in the form of the theory of elasticity.
+Einstein himself was surely aware of it as testified by his metaphorical reference to elasticity, referring to space time as a "fabric".One benefit of the story we have to tell is that the shortcomings of this metaphor will become crystal clear.

-Despite the fundamental differences between GR and Yang-Mills we will show that the phenomenology of the gravitational Higgs phase is governed by a machinery that is remarkably similar to the usual Yang-Mills affair, at least in the (limited) regime we have explored.
-The other way around, Einstein himself could have discovered the Higgs mechanism when the question would have come up.
-But there was no reason to address it: as we will explain in detail, for crystal gravity to show its face one needs solid matter of cosmological dimensions.
-None of it is observable in the tiny pieces of solid matter that seem to exist in our universe -- even rocky planets are too small by many orders of magnitude.
-The smallness of Newton's constant is the culprit.

-We are ourselves struck by the remarkable ease to understand crystal gravity.
-A requirement is GR literacy but the way that the solid interferes is remarkably easy to capture by our human brains.
+One better be aware of a bias rooted in human intuition dealing with elasticity.
 This is rooted in the fact that the solid state of matter is the only form of spontaneous symmetry breaking being manifest to biological lifeforms.
 That we can sit on a chair staring at a screen with a solid encasing that rests on a table -- it is overly familiar to us.
 But to explain this to a "liquid state intelligence" would require them to be trained physicists who understand the rule book of fancy field theory, containing chapters explaining that the spontaneous breaking of symmetry goes hand in hand with the emergence of rigidity -- shear rigidity in the case of solids being the condition making it possible to sit on a chair.

-In fact, the first order parameter theory ever was constructed by the 19-th century mathematicans who constructed the theory of elasticity \cite{LLcontinuum}.
-In this era it was even not established that atoms exist, let alone that spontaneous symmetry breaking was understood.
-But they proceeded as phenomenologists, deducing it from the macroscopic observations while mobilizing tensor calculus to get it working.
-However, after a second surge in the mid twentieth triggered by the discovery of the role of topology in physics -- dislocations -- it was banned to engineering departments.
-With the exception of the soft matter community elasticity seems to have disappeared largely from the radar of the physics community.